Outdoor Research Foray

 What we don’t: Annoying toggles and pricey for a Paclite shell.

 See the Men's Outdoor Research Foray See the Women's Outdoor Research Aspire

 As Seattleites, Outdoor Research has had ample opportunity to test rain jacket designs, and we like what they've come up with in the Foray.
 This do-it-all shell is lightweight enough for hiking and backpacking yet tough enough to hold its own for spring skiing.
 The defining feature is the distinct side zips that open up the jacket, improving breathability while also adding some heft to the mix.
-Below we break down the Foray's water and wind protection, breathability, weight, durability, fit and sizing, and more.
+Below we break down our experiences with the Foray.
 To see how it stacks up against the competition, see our article on the best rain jackets.

 After a handful of wet-weather hiking trips and rainy days fly fishing in the Pacific Northwest, I found that the Outdoor Research Foray offered plenty of protection from the elements.
 The 2-layer Gore-Tex Paclite construction withstood hours of standing knee-deep in streams with an unrelenting drizzle overhead, and the DWR coating continued to bead water on the surface of the jacket, keeping me dry.
 While the relatively lightweight design of the Foray can’t compete with heavy-duty alpine hardshells in terms of weather protection, it provided all the fortification I was looking for.